- City Activities and Info

 Chesapeake Voting Places

-Find your precinct, polling location, and elected officials using the Chesapeake Voting Places application!
+Find your precinct, polling location, and elected officials using the Chesapeake Voting Places app!

 Required Identification at the Polls

-Virginia law requires all voters to provide an acceptable form of photo identification (photo ID) at the polls.
-Voters arriving to the polls without photo ID will be required to vote a provisional ballot and will have until noon on the Friday after the election to deliver a copy of identification to their locality's electoral board in order for their provisional ballot to be counted.
+Virginia law requires all voters to provide an acceptable form of identification at the polls.
+Voters arriving to the polls without an acceptable ID will be required to either sign an ID Confirmation Statement or vote a provisional ballot.
+If a voter votes a provisional ballot, they will have until noon on the Friday following the election to deliver a copy of identification to their locality’s electoral board or sign an ID Confirmation Statement in order for their provisional ballot to be counted.
 Please see below in "Provisional Ballot Process for Voters Who Arrive Without Identification" for more information on how the provisional ballot process will work for those arriving to the polls without ID.

-Virginia's photo ID requirements also apply to absentee voters who vote in-person in all elections.
+Virginia’s ID requirements also apply to early voters who vote at the General Registrar's Office or at a satellite voting location.

 Acceptable forms of identification for in-person voting include the following: